votchallenge/website/contents/vot2018/participation.md

 ### Submission instructions for regular papers

- * Full-length VOT2018 workshop papers must follow the standard requirements for ICCV2018 regular papers.
+ * Full-length VOT2018 workshop papers must follow the standard requirements for [ECCV2018 regular papers](https://eccv2018.org/papersubmission/author-guidelines/).
  * Submit the paper using the [VOT2018 CMT paper submission system](https://cmt3.research.microsoft.com/VOT2018).
  * The submitted papers should be compiled for double-blind reviewing.